jeffersono7/searcher/README.md

 # Searcher

-Searcher is library to find an element of an enumerable
+Searcher is library to find an element of an enumerable performatically

 ## Installation